mderouet/open-wt-front/README.md

 ## Launch

-1. Just launch the server on your localhost (spring), and use the same logging information (on the screen)
+1. Just launch the server on your localhost (spring), and use the same logging information (on the screen) password is : azerty
 2. Press the login button, the bearer token must be on your page
 3. Get your personal information and change it if you want
 4. Get list of Skill / Contact which will be display in an unreadable array (Awesome!)